 Digital inclusion will be essential for our economic recovery

-With AEB funded Essential Digital Skills qualifications available to many digitally excluded learners, we discuss why it’s more important than ever before to close the digital skills gap.
+With the forthcoming Essential Digital Skills qualifications soon to be delivered to many digitally excluded learners, we’re taking a look at why it’s more important than ever before to close the digital skills gap.

 Lockdown and the digital revolution

 Whilst we have been in the midst of a digital revolution for a number of decades, the lockdown has kicked things into an even higher gear.
 Many of us have had to adapt to new ways of working either using new or different technology to complete usual tasks, or an entirely manual process suddenly finding itself online.